Ellen0120/Vacine_Victory-Tracking_Influenza_Coverage/README.md

   <img src="doc/Vaccination_Rate_by_Year.png" alt="Year" width="300" height="200"/>    <img src="doc/Vaccination_Rate_by_Month.png" alt="Month" width="300" height="200"/>

 ## 🛠️ Setup
+- Clone the Repository
+- Open in Tableau: Open the Tableau workbook (.twb or .twbx) from your local folder to access the interactive dashboard
 ## 💻 Technologies
 - Excel
 - Tableau